 To tackle and alleviate the difficulties and inefficiencies that arise as a result of heat, engineers employ different cooling systems to manage conditions.
 These systems can be divided into two main categories: those with active and with passive cooling techniques.
 But what is the difference between them?

 Active vs. Passive Cooling Passive Cooling

-The advantages of passive cooling techniques lie in the energy efficiency and lower financial cost, making it an astute systems design choice for the thermal management of both buildings and electronic products.
+The advantages of passive cooling techniques lie in energy efficiency and lower financial cost, making it an astute systems design choice for the thermal management of both buildings and electronic products.

 Passive cooling achieves high levels of natural convection and heat dissipation by utilizing a heat spreader or a heat sink to maximize the radiation and convection heat transfer modes.
 In architectural design, natural resources like wind or soil are used as heat sinks to absorb or dissipate heat.
 This leads to proper cooling of electronic products and thermal comfort in homes or office buildings by keeping them under the maximum allowed operating temperature.
-A growing trend in this regards can be witnessed in what is commonly known in the industry as passive houses.
+A growing trend in this regard can be witnessed in what is commonly known in the industry as passive houses.

 To sum it up—passive thermal management is a cost-effective and energy-efficient solution that relies on heat sinks, heat spreaders, heat pipes or thermal interface materials (TIM) to maintain optimal operating temperatures.

 Download ‘Electronics Cooling: The Ultimate Guide’ to learn everything you need to know about modern electronics cooling.

 Active vs. Passive Cooling Active Cooling

 Active cooling, on the other hand, refers to cooling technologies that rely on an external device to enhance heat transfer.
 Through active cooling technologies, the rate of fluid flow increases during convection, which dramatically increases the rate of heat removal.